5 Tips for Homebrewing Monsters

 Swallow.
 Melee Weapon Attack: +6 to hit, reach 10ft., one target.
 Hit 19 (6d4 + 4) piercing damage.
 On a hit, the target must make a DC 14 Dexterity saving throw.
 On a failure, it is Swallowed.
 A swallowed creature is Blinded, Restrained, and has total cover against attacks and effects from the outside.
 It takes 7 (3d4) ongoing acid damage at the start of each of its turns.
 If the swallowing creature takes 5 damage or more on a single turn from a creature inside it, it must make a DC 15 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures which fall Prone in a space within 10 feet of it.
 If the swallowing creature dies, the swallowed creature is no longer restrained by it and can escape by using 15 feet of movement, exiting prone.
 Also see Nullification Maw.

-Instead of paralyzing a character, Foe Foundry monsters use new conditions like Weakened, Shocked, Frozen, etc. These conditions take away less player agency and are more interactive than their harsher cousins like Paralyzed and Stunned.
+Instead of paralyzing a character, Foe Foundry monsters use new conditions like Weakened, Shocked, Frozen, etc. These conditions take away less player agency and are more interactive than their harsher cousins like Paralyzed and Stunned from the official 5E rules.

 The Problem: In the 2014 and 2024 Monster Manual, some monster's challenge rating is balanced around the fact that the monster imposes debilitating conditions like Paralyzed and Stunned.
 The problem with this design is two-fold: